unm-project/diskshot/README.md

     cd diskshot
     ./install
 ```
-This Copies the script to /usr/local/bin
+This Copies the script to the /usr/local/bin folder